reinvanleirsberghe/hackcamp.angular/README.md

        - required
        - beginWithUppercaseLetter => to implement
-      - Comment required, 150 character max, block if contains bad words
+      - Comment required, 150 character max, block if contains bad words async
+  - Add filtering handling in redux
+    - Add cart handling in redux
+    - Implement dropdown to change number of item in cart
+    - Implement undo in cart
 #### Breaking
   - Setup Redux